Tuesday, October 17th, 2017

-Lake Travis was at 97% with Lake Buchanan at 94%.
-Friday’s combined lake level was 95%.
-Check the levels here: http://hydromet.lcra.org/riverreport/report.aspx
+Lake Travis was 84% full with Lake Buchanan at 90%.
+Tuesday’s combined lake level was 87%.
+Check the levels here: http://hydromet.lcra.org/riverreport

-The UV Index for Saturday will be 9 of 11 – very high.
-Burn time for unprotected skin is around 15-25 minutes.
+The UV Index for Wednesday will be 6 – high.
+Sunburn time for unprotected skin 30 minutes.
 Check the UV Index here: https://www.epa.gov/sunsafety/uv-index-1 Sun safety tips: http://theshadeproject.org/sun-safety-education/

 AIR QUALITY FORECAST

-Air quality will be moderate on Friday.
+Our air quality is expected to be moderate for Wednesday.
 Check the Air Quality anytime here: https://airnow.gov/index.cfm?action=airnow.local_city&cityid=229

 Get weather updates by searching hashtag #CBSAustinWX on social media.
 And download our free CBS Austin Weather App so you can track storms from your phone or tablet.